Frozen meal: Health concerns

 Frozen meals are often heavily processed with extra salt and fat to make foods last longer.
 In addition, stabilizing the product for a long period typically means that companies will use partially hydrogenated vegetable oils for some items (typically dessert).
 Partially hydrogenated vegetable oils are high in trans fats and are shown to adversely affect cardiovascular health.
 The dinners are almost always significantly less nutritious than fresh food and are formulated to remain edible after long periods of storage, thus often requiring preservatives such as butylated hydroxytoluene.
 There is, however, some variability between brands.

 In recent years there has been a push by a number of independent manufacturers and retailers to make meals that are low in salt and fat and free of artificial additives.
 In the UK, most British supermarkets also produce their own "healthy eating" brands.
 Nearly all chilled or frozen ready meals sold in the UK are now clearly labeled with the salt, sugar and fat content and the recommended daily intake.
+In Quebec and Canada, companies need to label their products when they are over a fixed limit of sodium and fat.
 Concern about obesity and government publicity initiatives such as those by the Food Standards Agency and the National Health Service have encouraged manufacturers to reduce the levels of salt and fat in ready prepared food.